Why You'll Love This Job

 - Good communication skills, both written and oral.

-- Must maintain a valid state driver’s license and meet company’s insurability requirements.
+- Must maintain a valid state driver’s license and insurability standards of the company.

 - Ability to comprehend and perform basic math calculations with minimal errors.